 Mileage reimbursement is approved for staff that do not have an assigned state vehicle or access to a state vehicle.
 Travel to meetings and required alternate work locations are examples of reimbursable mileage, however, state policy determines mileage reimbursement.
-Current mileage reimbursement rate is established by Colorado Revised Statute (CRS) 24-9-104(2), and was effective January 1, 2017.
+Current mileage reimbursement rate is established by Colorado Revised Statute (CRS) 24-9-104(2).